 Next, select Organic Research > Positions from the left-side menu to go to the ranking keywords page.
 It will look something like this:

-Now simply pick up the profitable keywords, find LSI keywords in combination with other tools and use them into your blog posts.
+Now simply pick up the profitable keywords, find LSI keywords in combination with other tools, and use them in your blog posts.

 3. Serpstat – Get Search Suggestions and Search Questions